madprops/objection/README.md

 let str = Objection.stringify(obj)
 ```

-It auto casts numbers and booleans.
+It auto-casts numbers and booleans. (optional).

 The rest is turned to strings.